4W4I5/Semester-4-Notes/CNET/Sessional 2 Prep/CNET Sessional 2 Quick Notes.md

 ### Transport Services & Protocols

-- Provide logical communication b/w app processes running on different hosts
+- **Provide logical communication b/w app processes running on different hosts**
 	- Not on application layer but on transport layer
 	- Port is assigned hence Transport layer is the layer that provides the comms link
 	- Application layer only provides the data
 		- Endpoint for process/application on a host
 		- Comes in two types UDP & TCP
 		- Consists of IP address & port number
-			- 192.168.1.1:8080 -> this is a socket with ip and port
+			- 192.168.1.1:8080 -> this is a socket with Ip and port
 	- Network layer provides comms link b/w systems
-- At base layer, Internet Protocol is what works on the transport layer
+- **At base layer, Internet Protocol is what works on the transport layer**
-	- It tries its best effort to deliver segments but does not gurantee
+	- It tries its best effort to deliver segments but does not guarantee
 		- Segment delivery aka packet loss
 		- Integrity of data in segments aka out of order packets

 ### Mux/Demux

 Pretty simple stuff.
 IP points to the HOST.
 Ports point to the PROCESS/SOCKET
 - Handle data from multiple sockets, add transport header
 	- Demux-ed using port numbers